ember-bootstrap/ember-bootstrap/README.md

 * Ember.js 2.18+ / Ember CLI 2.18+
 * Bootstrap 3 and 4.
-* all modern evergreen browsers (Chrome, Firefox, Safari, Edge) and IE 11.
+* all modern evergreen browsers (Chrome, Firefox, Safari, Edge) and IE 11 (the latter requires the use of the [Babel polyfill](https://github.com/babel/ember-cli-babel#polyfill)).
 * FastBoot 1.0+
 * jQuery-less builds (using [ember-native-dom-event-dispatcher](https://github.com/rwjblue/ember-native-dom-event-dispatcher)
 or Ember 3.x)